conyappa/backend/README.md

 docker-compose down
 ```

----

 ## Wanna write some code?
-Follow these steps first.
+Follow these steps first

 ---